Datona-Labs/datona/README.md

 This has terminated the contract on the blockchain.
 Once terminated the vault server will refuse all access to the vault.

 Note, the vault and its data will still exist until the vault server gets round to deleting it.
 When it does this is down to the policy of the vault service but it is likely to be first time someone tries to access the vault or when the server runs a periodic check of the status of all contracts.
-The owner can force the vault server to delete the vault straight away by calling the deleteVault command.
+The Owner can force the vault server to delete the vault straight away by calling the deleteVault command.
 We'll do that later.

 ### 13. As the Requester, try to retrieve the data from the vault